cchew/godolist/README.md

 # Go Do List
 From TODO to DONE - capture and complete your tasks with AI assistance.

 This application uses AI agents to help you manage and complete your to-do items.

 It was created for the Microsoft [AI Agents Hackathon 2025](https://microsoft.github.io/AI_Agents_Hackathon/).

 ## Solution Overview

 Go Do List is an intelligent task management system that combines traditional to-do list functionality with AI-powered task processing.
 The system uses AI agents to:

-- Process and analyze documents attached to tasks
+- Process and analyse documents attached to tasks
 - Provide intelligent insights and summaries
 - Help break down complex tasks into manageable steps
 - Offer suggestions and recommendations based on task content

 ### Key Features

-- **Task Management**: Create, organize, and track tasks in folders
+- **Task Management**: Create, organise, and track tasks in folders
-- **Document Processing**: Upload and process PDF documents
-- **AI-Powered Analysis**: Get intelligent insights and summaries of your documents
-- **Vector Search**: Efficient document retrieval using Qdrant vector database
+- **AI agents to complete your tasks**: Use out-of-the-box or 3rd party AI agents to complete your tasks.
 - **Responsive UI**: Modern, user-friendly interface

 ## Demo

-[Add demo video or screenshots here]
+[Demo video or screenshots later]

 ## Prerequisites

 - Python 3.12 or later
 - Node.js 18+ and npm
 - OpenAI API key
-- Qdrant Cloud account
+- Qdrant Cloud account and API key

 ## Configuration